prabusw/beancount-importer-zeodha/README.md

 The script zerodha.py must be placed in the following folder importers\zerodha at the root of beancount.

-Refer to the directory structure presented below as recommened in Beancount documentation with the above scripts in their respective folders.
+Refer to the folder structure presented at the bottom of this document with the above scripts in their respective folders.
 This structure is also available as a screengrab here https://github.com/prabusw/beancount-importer-zerodha/blob/master/folderstructure.png.

 The configuration file is named as config.py and this can be in the same folder as the main beancount file i,e here my.beancount.